DudipalaSathvikreddy/-CSE-Automation/README.md

-Course project for Software Engineering (CSE 208).
+Course project for Software Engineering
 Automation of CSE office tasks.